See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Information for journalists

-Bearing witness and speaking out about the humanitarian situation in the places where our medical teams work is core to MSF’s mandate.
+Bearing witness and speaking out about the humanitarian situation in the places where our medical teams work is core to MSF’s charter and principles.
 The media is a very powerful tool through which we can talk about the plight of the people we help and advocate for change.